Working Group "Governance and Institutions"

 Members of the Working Group:

-Dr. Christoph Aicher; Filip Alexandrescu; Stephan Bartke; Dr. Silke Beck; Nina Becker; Norman Bedtke; Dr. Matthias Bernt; Alena Bleicher (Deputy Head);Dr. Jana Bovet; Prof. Dr. Erik Gawel; Prof. Dr. Christoph Görg; PD Dr. Matthias Groß; Nina Hagemann; Prof. Dr. Bernd Hansjürgens; Sebastian Hartig; Dr. Jennifer Hauck; Dr. Clemens Heuson; Christian Klassert; Dr. Bernd Klauer; Prof. Dr. Wolfgang Köck; Dr. Paul Lehmann; Torsten Masson; PD Dr. Thomas Petersen; Alexandra Purkus; Dr. Felix Rauschmayer (Head); PD Dr. Irene Ring; Dr. Julian Rode; Dr. Johannes Schiller; Christoph Schröter-Schlaack; Dr. Katja Sigel; Vivien Weiss; Dr. Heidi Wittmer
+Dr. Christoph Aicher; Filip Alexandrescu; Stephan Bartke; Dr. Silke Beck; Nina Becker; Norman Bedtke; Dr. Matthias Bernt; Alena Bleicher (Deputy Head);Dr. Jana Bovet; Prof. Dr. Erik Gawel; Prof. Dr. Christoph Görg; PD Dr. Matthias Groß; Nina Hagemann; Prof. Dr. Bernd Hansjürgens; Dr. Jennifer Hauck; Dr. Clemens Heuson; Christian Klassert; Dr. Bernd Klauer; Prof. Dr. Wolfgang Köck; Dr. Paul Lehmann; Torsten Masson; Nadine Pannicke; PD Dr. Thomas Petersen; Alexandra Purkus; Dr. Felix Rauschmayer (Head); PD Dr. Irene Ring; Dr. Julian Rode; Dr. Johannes Schiller; Dr. Christoph Schröter-Schlaack; Dr. Katja Sigel; Vivien Weiss; Dr. Heidi Wittmer